 I found that owning a handful of toy sets was really all we needed, and rotating them regularly helped keep their interest.
 As they grew and became ready for new challenges, at Christmas or birthdays we’d donate one set to make room for a new one.

 We’ve since added a daughter to our family (and become even more minimal in other areas of our house!), and we’ve followed suit with her (small) toy collection.

-Our kids are now 9, 7, and 4, so we’ve cycled through a good number of toy sets over the years and have honed in on our very favorites.
+We’ve cycled through a good number of toy sets over the years and have honed in on our very favorites.
 If you’re looking for a new idea for your little ones, I hope my toy strategy and these toy suggestions give you some inspiration!

 {Related: 9 Hard Truths About Clutter You Need to Hear}